spandey1296/spandey1296/README.md

 - 🔭 I’m currently working on web application projects using JSP and hibernate.
 - 🌱 I’m currently learning  **AWS,Springboot,Data Structure,Web application**.<br>
 - 👯 I’m looking to collaborate on java web project.<br>
-- 🧗🏾‍♀️ I try to: Go beyond and push the bounds<br>
+- 🧗🏾‍♀️ I try to: Go beyond and push the bounds and explore your potentials<br>
 - 🔭 I’m currently working on **Donation application **<br>
 -👯 I’m looking to collaborate on any Android Projects<br>
 -🤔 I'm looking for help to improve my competitive programming skills<br>